aastroza/ai-marketing-campaign-generator/README.md

 This repository contains an AI-powered marketing campaign generator.
 The application uses [OpenAI's GPT-3.5 model](https://platform.openai.com/docs/models) to generate creative marketing campaign suggestions based on user prompts.
 The backend is built using [FastAPI](https://fastapi.tiangolo.com/) and interacts with OpenAI's API, while the frontend is a [Streamlit](https://streamlit.io/) application that provides an interactive user interface.
 The applications are designed for containerized deployment using the [Modal](https://modal.com/) platform.
 Users simply input their brand name and a short description, and the system will generate a unique marketing campaign for them.

+## Notes

+This repository hosts a demo project for the "Desarrollo de Producto de Datos" course of the Data Science Master's program at Universidad del Desarrollo.
+The purpose of this project is to showcase the integration of various cutting-edge technologies including Modal, Streamlit, FastAPI, and OpenAI API.

+The application is an AI-powered marketing campaign generator.
+It employs OpenAI's GPT-3 model to generate creative marketing campaign suggestions based on user inputs.
+The backend of the application is developed using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+The frontend is a Streamlit application that provides a user-friendly interface for users to input their brand name and description and receive AI-generated marketing campaigns.

+The entire application is containerized for deployment using the Modal platform, demonstrating an end-to-end data product development cycle, from AI model integration to user interface design and deployment.

+This demo project serves as a practical example of building and deploying a data product as part of the course.
+It illustrates the application of the concepts and technologies taught in the program in a real-world scenario.

 ## Installation

 ```